Mon-Thu, noon-11pm; Fri-Sat, noon-2am; Sun, closed

 Bleecker St. to 14th St., Lafayette St. to Sixth Ave.

 Pearl River Mart meets Miss Saigon at this massive, high-ceilinged, windowless restaurant where a gurgling fountain, fluorescent-lit shoji screens, burgundy walls, and the mounted head of a Chinese lion give the feel of a theme eatery in a mall.
 A twenty-foot-tall black curtain closes off the dining room from the piano-shaped bar; inside, a large projection TV screen flashes a celebrity-gossip channel on low volume.
 NYU students funnel in all day for happy-hour cocktails and healthy but humdrum Vietnamese food.
 The best dish, Apple's signature broiled boneless duck breast, comes with crispy, slightly charred skin and just enough sticky-sweet plum sauce to moisten the meat.
 Savory stir-fried beef cubes brighten up a long plate of vinaigrette-dressed romaine hearts.
 In a nod to collegiate conscientiousness, the restaurant also offers a vegetarian menu with mainly tofu- and seitan-based dishes.
 It’s just a notch above standard meat-free Chinese takeout.
 But the food’s actually a footnote to the bar’s potent, fruity libations.Karaoke

-A private karaoke room is available and can accommodate 16 to 50 people.
+A private karaoke room is available and can accommodate up to 40 people.